 Whether it’s to a fellow teammate or you’re giving feedback to your manager, no one likes to hear criticism.
 Not only can it be awkward to hear, but it can also be uncomfortable to give.

-Going the route of a feedback sandwich can soften the impact of the criticism since it’s between two positive comments.
+Going the route of a compliment sandwich can soften the impact of the criticism since it’s between two positive comments.
 Because the statement both starts and ends with something the person did right, or a form of praise, it makes the criticism easier to digest.
 Essentially, it takes the sting out of hearing whatever you did wrong.

 2 Makes it easier to give feedback